 You probably won’t believe me if I tell you that hundreds if not, thousands of expats are coming to Vietnam every year to teach English.
 Even though the demand is skyrocketing, there are loads of mistakes that they do and still doing.
-So, here, from someone who has taught English in Vietnam will tell you what you need to know before signing a contract with someone who offered you a teaching job here or booking your one-way ticket.
+So, someone who has taught English in Vietnam will tell you what you need to know before signing a contract with someone who offered you a teaching job here or before you book your one-way ticket.

 DEMAND FOR ENGLISH TEACHERS IN VIETNAM

-The demand for English teachers here is crazy high, which is good.
-It means that the if locals speak English, the country can attract more tourists, businesses from different countries, more jobs for the locals, and competitive economic growth.
+Vietnam is one of the countries with the highest demand for English teachers, which is good.
+It means that if locals speak English, the country can attract more tourists, businesses from different countries, more jobs for the locals, and competitive economic growth.

 It is true if I tell you that work experience is not very much a requirement if you decide to teach English in Vietnam.
 This is sad on all levels, despite the cry out of the expat community for the Vietnamese schools to raise their standard in hiring a teacher, the demand is just too high to take this subject on top of the discussion.